 Today's low of 75° was the 61st day this year with a low of 70° or warmer.
 No other year has had more days (2010 came very close, with 60).
 This number was more than double the average of 30 days.

-New York City was spared the full fury of the history-making hurricane known as the Long Island Express as it made landfall mid-afternoon 65 miles to the east.
-Still, the City had to contend with gale force winds that gusted to 60-70 mph, and four inches of rain, half of which fell between 2-5 PM.
-Besides the wind and rain it was also chilly, with the temperature dropping slowly all day, from low-60s to low-50s.
+New York City was spared the full fury of the history-making hurricane known as the Long Island Express (also The Great New England Hurricane) as it made landfall mid-afternoon 65 miles to the east.
+Still, the City was largely unprepared and had to contend with gale force winds that gusted to 60-70 mph, and four inches of rain, half of which fell between 2-5 PM.
+Besides the wind and rain it was also chilly, with the temperature dropping slowly, from low-60s to low-50s.
 Today's deluge followed two days of steady rain that amounted to 3.45".

 Less than a week after a tropical storm brushed the City, bands of rain from Hurricane Esther moved in yesterday evening, and continued through early afternoon today.
 1.28” of rain fell, with 1.05" measured today; rain fell hardest between 2-4 AM, and 10 AM-noon.
 (Before it made landfall in North Carolina a few days earlier, Esther was briefly a category 5 storm.)
 Tropical storm force winds lashed the City around daybreak.
 The rain produced by the storm accounted for 75% of the month’s rain (1.70”).